cubter/event_observer/Readme.md

 Besides, I shrinked the initial file, having only the required columns left.
 This helped reduce the size by as much as 18 Gb.
 As a result, I obtained a rel. not large dataset, which fitted well into Redis database, assuming the server has at least 2 GB RAM.
 Had I had to deal with the whole initial file, I'd have gone a more typical SQL way & used Redis for caching the most requested species.

-I've written `C++` code to associate the events' coordinates, dates & times  with the corresponding names.
+I've written `C++` code to assign weights to timeline's points so that they've different y-coordinates.
 Although R's envrironments are fast, STL's `unordered_map`s are faster, and this helped improve the performance for species with hundreds of thousands of events.
-Despiute this, sourcing a C++ file does take time initially during the app's launch.
+Despite this, sourcing a C++ file takes time initially during the app's launch.

 As regards plots, because there're species with hundreds of thousands of events, I render them with `webGL`.
 The drawback is that it requires more resources from the user's OS.